erizov/Professor/semester_10/lecture_63_ai_advanced/transfer_learning_advanced/README.md

 ### Short Description

-A technique where a model trained on one task is reused as the starting point for a different but related task.
-Addresses limited training dataset, training time reduction, and domain adaptation.
-Example: Using a model trained on ImageNet (general images) as starting point for medical image categorization, requiring less data and training time.
+A technique where a system trained on one task is reused as the starting point for a different but related task.
+Addresses limited development dataset, development time reduction, and domain adaptation.
+Example: Using a system trained on ImageNet (general images) as starting point for medical image categorization, requiring less data and development time.
 Operates by taking pre-configured system weights, freezing early layers, and refinement later layers on new task.

 **Key Characteristics:**
 - **Time Complexity**: Varies